ietf-teep/architecture/draft-ietf-teep-architecture.md

 The Broker doesn't need to parse a message content received from a TAM that should be processed by a TEE.
-When a device has more than one TEE, one TEEP Broker per TEE could be present in REE.
+When a device has more than one TEE, one TEEP Broker per TEE could be present in the REE.
 A TEEP Broker interacts with a TEEP Agent inside a TEE.

 A TAM message may indicate the target TEE where a TA should be installed.